softwaregroup-bg/ut-port-swagger/README.md

 {
   // UT specific configuration
   namespace: 'swagger',
-  // swagger document, path to swagger document or a function
-  document: null,
-  // json schema schemas.
-  /*
-    Should be a key-value object
-    where the key is the name of the entity and the value is the schema itself.
-  */
-  schemas: {},
   // static context
   /*
     static contet that will be automatically served by the server.